JACJava/Training-Notes-and-Instructions/Establishing a Repository from IntelliJ and GitHub.md

 8. Message will say "SDK not defined" and give you a "setup SDK" link to click

 9. Add the "out" directory to the project structure as the Project compiler output in File->Project Structure

+10. Use the Branch pop-up on the bottom of the frame to select the appropriate branch.

+11. Checkout as new Local Branch